 A pre-file investigation in Nevada is when the District Attorney investigates alleged criminal activity before filing any charges.
 Depending on the outcome of the investigation, the District Attorney will decide either to prosecute the suspects or to drop the case.
-Suspects who retain counsel during a pre-file investigation may be able to keep charges from ever being filed and avoid Nevada State Prison.
+During this time, suspects can retain counsel to conduct their own pre-file investigation in attempt to gather evidence favorable to the defense.
+Depending on what the defense attorney finds during the pre-file investigation, the defense attorney may be able to keep charges from ever being filed so the suspect can avoid prosecution and Nevada State Prison.

 On this page our Las Vegas criminal defense attorneys explain what occurs during pre-file investigations, and how hiring an attorney prior to charges being filed is in a suspect's best interest.

 If police suspect someone broke the law in Nevada, they will investigate the matter.
 This is called a “pre-file investigation” because the police are looking into the case prior to any criminal charges being filed.

 During a pre-trial investigation, law enforcement may interview witnesses, gather evidence, search background records, and hire independent experts.
 Once the investigation is over, the District Attorney (D.A.) decides based on the evidence whether to press charges.
 If someone suspects he/she is being investigated for a crime, he/she can retain counsel to do their own investigation.

 How do I know if I am being investigated for a crime in Nevada?